dyhes/zulip/docs/contributing/code-reviewing.md

 1. Does the PR follow the principle that “**Each commit is a minimal coherent idea**”?
-See the [commit discipline guide][commit-discipline] to learn more about commit structure in Zulip.
+See the [commit discipline guide][commit-discipline] to learn more about commit structure in Aloha.

 2. Does each commit have a **clear commit message**?
 Check for content, format, spelling and grammar.
-See the [Zulip version control][commit-messages] documentation for details on what we look for.
+See the [Aloha version control][commit-messages] documentation for details on what we look for.

 You should also go through any of the following checks that are applicable: